 (5) DISNEY KIDZ -- Yes, that spelling is intentional.
 Here is where we can play to the 2013 version of the "Peanut Gallery" (can we really say that there is one?) and feature a rotating cast of child stars based on DTVA's numerous kid-centric offerings of the past decade-plus: FILLMORE, PHINEAS AND FERB, PEPPER ANN, TEAMO SUPREMO, etc. Heck, I'll even accept comic-book adventures for Hannah Montana and other live-action Disney Channel faves, provided that we can get someone like Stefan Petrucha to write them.
 He's got Disney comics "street cred" from his work for Egmont and has also written "comics-like" material for NANCY DREW.

 (6) THE DISNEY AFTERNOON -- Another rotating title, more like the Disney-Marvel title of the same name, only executed with, well, competence.
-RESCUE RANGERS, TALE SPIN, GOOF TROOP, and the like could be featured here.
+Various shows from the "Golden Age" of 1987-92 -- and even a little bit beyond those boundaries -- could be featured here.